leyviya/unit-converter-console-application-c/README.md

-# Unit Converter Desktop Application - C language
+# Unit Converter Console Application - C language

 The following C project contains the C source code and C examples used for "Unit Converter".